ryanstull/ryanstull.github.io/_posts/2019-03-10-null-safety-part2.md

 ---
 layout: post
-title:  "Null-safety Part 2: Working With Null"
+title:  "Null-safety Part 2: Working With Null in Scala"
 date:   2019-03-10 13:42:24 -0400
 categories: blog
 tag: scala
 ---

-So how then, given this problem are we to try to write null-safe code in Scala.
+So how then, given this problem, are we to try to write null-safe code in Scala?

+There are two different things we need to do when working with potentially absent values, keep track of them, and transform them.

-Some languages, noticing this problem, have come up with a solution using a generic wrapper type, `Optional` in Java, `Option` in Scala, `Nullable` in C#, or `Maybe` in Haskell.
-This type usually has two subtypes, one that represents the presence of a value, which conatains that value, and another that represents the absence of a value.
-We'll use Scala for this example:
+One approach many languages have come up with a solution using a generic wrapper type, `Optional` in Java, `Option` in Scala and Rust, `Nullable` in C#, or `Maybe` in Haskell.
+We'll use Scala for all the following examples:

 A simplified definition of the `Option` type would look something like this: